SES Engineering Win Another Manchester Based Contract

 Permission has been granted to build a 384-bed student development in Cardiff situated at the northern end of Howard Gardens in the Adamstown area of the city.

-The £36 million scheme is being built by Crosslane Student Developments as is expected to be complete in time for the 2020-21 academic year.
+The £36 million scheme is being built by Crosslane Student Developments and is expected to be complete in time for the 2020-21 academic year.

 The 11-storey development is focused on share cluster flats of between four and eight bedrooms, each sharing a kitchen and living room.